Consider size, price, and the supplier when shopping for used brewing equipment.

 There are many questions about pasteurization and if it’s safer than raw milk.
 Get answers to some of the most common milk pasteurization questions.

 With so many myths and theories floating around out there, what’s actually true about milk pasteurization?
-Here are some commonly asked questions and answers about the pasteurization process and milk production.
+Here are some frequently asked questions about the pasteurization process and milk production.

 1. When Was Pasteurization Invented?

-In the 1800s, France was facing a problem: Wine was going bad during the fermentation process and no one knew why – until Louis Pasteur.
+Pasteurization was invented in 1864 as the solution of a problem with wine going bad during the fermentation process.
+France was facing this problem until the 1800s, and no one knew why – until Louis Pasteur.
 He found that the reason wine was spoiling and having a nasty, sour taste was because microorganisms were converting the alcohol content into acetic acid.… Read more

-Steel tanks aren’t one-size-fits-all.
+Stainless steel tanks aren’t one-size-fits-all piece of equipment.
 Oftentimes, this means having to spend time researching tanks to determine what shape and size is right for your storage and transportation needs.
-While a vertical tank may make sense in some situations, there are other circumstances where a horizontal stainless steel storage tank wins out.
-Let’s take a look at some of the prime advantages of a horizontal storage tank.
+While a vertical tank may make sense in some situations, there are other circumstances where a horizontal stainless steel tank wins out.
+Let’s take a look at some of the prime advantages and benefits of a horizontal storage tank.

 Horizontal steel storage tanks offer many advantages, including being more efficient and more affordable to transport.